 Centre for Teacher Education

 Join Warwick Centre for Teacher Education in our aim to empower teachers to pursue quality research-led practice.
 This course gives you the freedom to explore in-depth an educational question of your choosing.

-We value teacher expertise and that is why half of the credits for the MA will come from your own prior school-based learning as classroom teacher or leader, either from a UK PGCE within the last five years, or via our Postgraduate Certificate in Professional Education.
+We value teacher expertise and that is why half of the credits for the MA will come from your own prior school-based learning as classroom teacher or leader, either from a PGCE within the last five years, or via our Postgraduate Certificate in Professional EducationLink opens in a new window.
 The other half will be gained during the course from our Research in Professional Practice and Ethics Portfolio modules and Dissertation.

 The MA Professional Education offers you the opportunity to research a chosen area of practice in education, as part of a community of teaching professionals.
 Your three modules will take you step-by-step through designing, preparing for and carrying out a research project in your professional context.